Adversarial Learning of Intermediate Acoustic Feature for End-to-End Lightweight Text-to-Speech: Experiments

 \textbf{Models for Comparison} We compared our model with both single-stage and two-stage models.
-We first experimented with LiteTTS by replacing the HiFi-GAN V3 \cite{Kong2020HiFiGANGA} vocoder with the UnivNet-c16 vocoder for a fair comparison.
-For the two-stage models, we adopted Tacotron 2 and Glow-TTS as baselines, two popular AR and non-AR TTS models, respectively, combined with the UnivNet-c16 vocoder.
-Here, we trained the vocoder using 80-dim mel-spectrogram as input, and utilized pretrained weights for the acoustic models\footnote{\normalfont{UnivNet-c16: \url{https://github.com/mindslab-ai/univnet}\\Tacotron 2: \url{https://github.com/NVIDIA/tacotron2}\\Glow-TTS: \url{https://github.com/jaywalnut310/glow-tts}}}.
+To clearly demonstrate the effectiveness of our method, we maintained the vocoder unified for all implemented models used for experiments.
+We first experimented with LiteTTS by replacing the HiFi-GAN V3 \cite{kong2020hifi} vocoder with the UnivNet-c16 vocoder for a fair comparison.
+For the two-stage models, we adopted two popular AR and non-AR TTS models (feature extractors) as baselines and UnivNet-c16 as the vocoder.
+Tacotron 2\cite{shen2018natural} and Glow-TTS\cite{kim2020glow} were used as AR- and a non-AR-type feature extractors, respectively.
+Here, we utilized pre-trained weights for the feature extractors\footnote{Tacotron 2:\url{https://github.com/NVIDIA/tacotron2}\\Glow-TTS:\url{https://github.com/jaywalnut310/glow-tts}}, and trained the vocoder\footnote{UnivNet-c16:\url{https://github.com/mindslab-ai/univnet}} using a 80-dim mel-spectrogram as input.